osusec/osusec-admin/constitution.rst

 No Standing Committee shall be permanent.
 All Standing Committees must disband after a time to be decided at the formation of the committee.

-Termination (VII)
+Termination (VI)
 ===============

 Vote of No Confidence (1)
 -------------------------

-A vote of no confidence may be called by any Student Member during any meeting to question the eligibility or qualifications of an officer or member of a standing committee.
+A vote of no confidence may be called by any member during any meeting to question the eligibility or qualifications of an officer or member of a standing committee.
 A vote of no confidence shall be conducted by the secretary, in a manner that allows for secret ballots.
 If the officer or member conducting the vote of no confidence has a conflict of interest, then the highest ranking officer or member without a conflict of interest shall conduct the vote of no confidence.
 A vote of no confidence requires a majority of a quorum of voting members.
-In the case the vote is successful, the officer or member will be immediately removed from the club.
+In the case the vote is successful, the officer will be immediately removed from office or the club.
 In the event an officer is removed from the club, the office will be considered vacant.

 Illegal or Discriminatory Termination (2)